Crucifixion of Jesus: Deicide

 The Catholic Church denounces the idea of Jewish deicide, believing that all sinners are the authors and ministers of Jesus' crucifixion, and admonishes Christians that their own guilt is greater when they sin with knowledge of Jesus, than when others sin without it.

+Nevertheless, through most of its history, the mainstream Christian intellectual tradition blames the Jews at the time and forever for the crucifixion of Jesus.
+This blame is incorrect as an established historical fact.
+The Gospels shifted blame from Roman gentiles to the Jews as a way to explain away their rejection of the divinity of Jesus and to make Christianity more palatable to gentiles.
+According to Lüdemann, this claim "can still be heard and is not sufficiently contradicted."

 Denial

 Docetism

-In Christianity, Docetism is the doctrine that the phenomenon of Jesus, his historical and bodily existence, and above all the human form of Jesus, was mere semblance without any true reality.
+Historically, in Christianity, Docetism was the doctrine that the phenomenon of Jesus, his historical and bodily existence, and above all the human form of Jesus, was mere semblance without any true reality.
 Docetists denied that Jesus could have truly suffered and died, as his physical body was illusory, and instead saw the crucifixion as something that only appeared to happen.

 Nag Hammadi manuscripts

 According to the First Revelation of James in the Nag Hammadi library, Jesus appeared to James after apparently being crucified and stated that another person had been inflicted in his place:

 The master appeared to him.
 He stopped praying, embraced him, and kissed him, saying, "Rabbi, I've found you.
 I heard of the sufferings you endured, and I was greatly troubled.
 You know my compassion.
 Because of this I wished, as I reflected upon it, that I would never see these people again.
 They must be judged for what they have done, for what they have done is not right."

 The master said, "James, do not be concerned for me or these people.
 I am the one who was within me.
 Never did I suffer at all, and I was not distressed.
 These people did not harm me.
 Rather, all this was inflicted upon a figure of the rulers, and it was fitting that this figure should be [destroyed] by them."